tslocum/sriracha/README.md

 ```

 Multiple plugin paths may be provided.
 When a directory is provided, all plugins
-located in the directory are loaded.
+in the directory are loaded.

 ### Compatibility